matrix-io/matrix-documentation/docs/matrix-os/getting-started/installation.md

 ## Installation

-Your MATRIX device may or may not have **MATRIX Application Manager** preinstalled on it.
+Your MATRIX device may or may not have **MATRIX Open System** preinstalled on it.
 These instructions are included if you want to build your own MOS image.

-**Note:** MATRIX Application Manager is currently targeted to run on Raspbian.
+**Note:** MATRIX Open System is currently targeted to run on Raspbian.

 ### Set up your Personal Computer